drschwabe/screen-loader/README.md

 ##  Screen Loader

 Modularize every "screen" of your app by using Screen Loader.
-Each screen gets a unique URL slug based on the module
+Each screen gets a unique URL slug based on the module name.

 Used as a client-side module via Browserify.